NishitRai/Toronto_Auto_Theft_Analysis/README.md

 - Toronto Open Data Portal for sourcing public datasets

 📍 Data Sources & Licensing
-This project uses publicly available geographic data from the City of Toronto Open Data Portal and the Toronto Police Service Public Safety Data Portal.
+This project uses publicly available geographic data and auto theft data from the City of Toronto Open Data Portal and the Toronto Police Service Public Safety Data Portal.
 Specifically:
 - Police Divisions: GeoJSON file outlining the boundaries of Toronto's police divisions.
 - Neighborhoods: GeoJSON file defining the official city neighborhood boundaries.
+- Auto theft data: A csv file containing all the auto theft events reported from 2014 to 2025.

 🔓 License
 These datasets are provided under the City of Toronto Open Data Licence, which permits: